Hiram Keller: Career

 After this success, Keller received major roles in the European film market.
-He had the leading role in the Greek motion picture Orestis (1969), in 1970 he appeared with John Phillip Law in Strogoff, an Italian-French-German-Bulgarian co-production based on Jules Verne's Michel Strogoff; two years later, he starred with Giancarlo Giannini in Alberto Lattuada's comedy Sono stato io! and had the male lead role opposite Jane Birkin in the Antonio Margheriti-directed horror movie Seven Deaths in the Cat's Eye.
+He had the leading role in the Greek motion picture Orestis (1969), in 1970 he appeared with John Phillip Law in Strogoff, an Italian-French-German-Bulgarian co-production based on Jules Verne's Michel Strogoff; two years later, he starred with Giancarlo Giannini in Alberto Lattuada's comedy Sono stato io and had the male lead role opposite Jane Birkin in the Antonio Margheriti-directed horror movie Seven Deaths in the Cat's Eye.
+In 1973, Keller had the opportunity to play the role of Jean, L'ange in Marcel Carné's La Merveilleuse Visite however he lost the role to Gilles Kohler after failing to fulfill the obligations in his contract to learn French.
 In 1975, he had the main role in the science fiction thriller Lifespan, with Tina Aumont and Klaus Kinski, followed by Catherine Breillat's A Real Young Girl (1976).
 He appeared in 1974 in two productions for Italian television, Miklós Jancsó's historical drama Roma rivoule Cesare and in the series Orlando furioso, based on Ludovico Ariosto's epic poem.

 Keller and his Satyricon co-star Donyale Luna appeared on the cover of the October 1974 issue of Interview magazine.

-In 1982, Keller starred with his wife Kristina St. Clair in the cult Jamaican production Countryman, his last film.
+In 1982, Keller starred with his wife, at the time, Kristina St. Clair in the cult Jamaican production Countryman, his last film.